iam-green/DiscordTS-v14-Template/README.md

 ## Installation

-1. [Download](https://github.com/iam-green/DiscordJS-v14-Template/archive/refs/heads/v3.zip) and decompress or clone this project
+1. [Download](https://github.com/iam-green/DiscordJS-v14-Template/archive/refs/heads/v3.zip) and decompress or clone this project.
-2. Rename your project in the `package.json` file
+2. Rename your project in the `package.json` file.
 3. Rename the following files:
    - `.env.example` → `.env`: Used for secrets, like the Discord Bot Token.
 4. Fill all the required values in `.env`.